In every job, there’s a set of basic skills and simple procedures that a worker filling that job has to learn to perform.

 Here’s a longer article about the task analysis if you want to dive into that deeper.
 You may also find this article about the Training Within Industry (TWI) Job Instruction method of interest on this point.

-Design Your Training: What Training Delivery Method (Training Type) to Use?
+Design Your Training: Selecting the Training Delivery Method

-Now that you know the tasks you want teach, and the steps of those tasks, we turn to the topic of this article: What type of training (also called training delivery method, training modality, and similar catchy phrases) should you use?
+Now that you know the tasks you want teach, and the steps of those tasks, and have your learning objectives, we turn to the topic of this article: What type of training (also called training delivery method, training modality, and similar catchy phrases) should you use?

 As described earlier, helping workers to perform basic skills and simple procedures may take “a middle” amount of feedback and practice.
 It’s not rocket science, so you won’t have to give intensive, one-on-one training over an extended amount of time (as you might for something more advanced).
 But it’s also not always super-simple, so your training should include some face-to-face interaction, feedback, and opportunity for practice.